Chart Color Schemes

 An assessment of population growth drivers in Churchill - Yamanto reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Churchill - Yamanto's population was 6,817 as of the 2021 Census.
-By Nov 2025, it is projected to be around 7,206, reflecting an increase of 389 people (5.7%).
-This growth is inferred from ABS estimates: 7,150 in June 2024 and an additional 32 validated new addresses since the Census date.
-The population density ratio is 769 persons per square kilometer, comparable to averages across areas assessed by AreaSearch.
+Churchill - Yamanto's population was around 7,206 as of November 2025, reflecting an increase from the 6,817 people reported in the 2021 Census.
+This increase of 389 people (5.7%) is inferred from ABS estimated resident population data of 7,150 as of June 2024 and additional validated new addresses since the Census date.
+The population density ratio was 769 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
 Natural growth contributed approximately 69.5% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for each SA2 area.

 Frequently Asked Questions - Population